hyphanet/website/content/2022-08-28-discredited-levine-2017-still-used.md

 approach is still used two years later to get warrants against Freenet users.

-The Levine group themselves changed their method in response (they posted this to conference proceedings, not peer-reviewed, and unlikely to pass peer-review because it contains claims that are obviously false), but they still use the 2017 method for arguments in court.
+The Levine group themselves changed their method in response (they posted this to conference proceedings, containing claims that are obviously false), but they still use the 2017 method for arguments in court.

 Therefore we are now providing the arguments that disprove it directly